Queerskins: A Love Story

 Illya Szilak is an independent scholar, writer and new media artist.
 In her art practice, she uses open source media and collaborations forged via the Internet to create multimedia narrative installations online.
 Shaped by her experience as a physician, her artistic practice explores mortality, embodiment, identity, and belief in a media inundated by an increasingly virtual world.

-Cyril Tsiboulski is co-founder and creative director at Cloudred, an interactive design studio that investigates novel forms of expression through technology.
-He is also a faculty members at New York University, where he teaches in the Digital Communications and Media Program.
+Cyril Tsiboulski is co-founder and creative director at Cloudred, an interactive design studio based in Industry City, Brooklyn, where he investigates novel forms of expression through technology.
+He is also a faculty member at New York University, teaching in the Digital Communications and Media Program of the School of Professional Studies.
 Much of his professional and academic work centers around networked technologies and the way they affect human experience.

 ASK THE CREATORS